alpozcan/stox/README.md

 ## The Data

-Stox comes with batteries included. `stox.db` is an SQLite database of the daily time series data in row format `ticker, date, open, high, low, close, volume`
+Stox comes with batteries included. `stox.db` is an SQLite database containing approximately 20 years of daily time series data on S&P 500 and ASX All Ordinaries constituents.
+Columns: `ticker, date, open, high, low, close, volume`.

 ## Sampling and Prediction

-By default, the daily time series data is resampled to weekly.
-In this case, the start day of the week is the current day of week at runtime, with weekend days corresponding to Friday.
-With weekly resampling, if Stox is run on 21 Oct 2019, with a lookforward value of one (default), the predictions will be for the 28 Oct 2019 - one week into the future.
+By default, the daily time series data is resampled to weekly, where the start day of the week is taken to be the current day of week at runtime, with weekend days corresponding to Friday.
+With weekly resampling, if Stox is run on 21 Oct with a lookforward value of one (default) and there is up-to-date data in the database, the predictions will be for the 28 Oct - one week into the future.

 Passing in `--resample no` will turn off resampling.
 Note that this will increase the memory requirement greatly since there will be many more samples at daily frequency than the default resampling frequency of weekly.